 - 3 TBSP oil (avocado or EVOO work great)

 - salt and freshly ground black pepper to taste

 herbs and spices // pick and choose your favorites:

 - dried parsley

-- 1. Superior Touch Better Than Bouillon Veggie Base [I buy the organic/vegan one!]
+- Superior Touch Better Than Bouillon Veggie Base I buy the organic vegetarian one

 I seriously can’t get through a cold without this stuff!
 Matzo ball soup and chicken soup are essentially Jewish penicillin.
 They cure all ailments and make everything better!